-After our brief encounter I decided that over the next few days, I wanted to continue speaking to my girls about kids with IDDs.
+After our brief encounter I decided that over the next few days, I wanted to continue speaking to my girls about kids with disabilities.
 After doing some research online, I learned about a book called “My Friend Isabelle” and of a Daniel Tiger show called “Daniel’s New Friend/ Same and Different.”
 My girls and I read the book and watched the show together.
 Both the book and the show talk about a friendship between a child with a disability and one without.
-And the key message both resources provide is that while children with IDDs have different abilities than typical children, they also share many similarities.
+The key message both resources provide is that while children with disabilities are different than children without disabilities, they also share many similarities.
 As the Daniel Tiger episode emphasized through a song, “In some ways we are different, but in so many ways we are the same.”

 This was one of the biggest learnings I had from my friendship with Nini — that despite our differences, she and I shared a lot of common interests.
 And while she has certain limitations, she has the same human needs and desires that we all have.
 I strongly believe that this is something worth teaching our children to help them build compassion, to respect one another.